Deepdesk Agent Assist AI Gets 7/10

 Most contact center agents are happy with Deepdesk, research shows.
 It makes them type faster and takes away redundant tasks.
-Our survey also makes clear that agents need tutorials and ongoing training.
-And they want our AI to be even more personalized.
+But agents could benefit from tutorials and ongoing training.
+And they had a surprising request.

 At Deepdesk we claim to help agents at contact centers to be more effective when chatting with customers.
 So, does the agent indeed feel being helped?
+Is Deepdesk AI a piece of automation that actually makes agents happy?
 To gain more insight, we launched a survey among agents working at two of our customers.
 The survey was completed by no fewer than 100 agents.

 Nearly 70% of agents rated Deepdesk with a 7/10 or higher.
 The ease of use gets a 7.3, and the speed a 7.
 This is pretty high already.
 We started from scratch, only two years ago.
 18% of agents give us a 5 or lower.
 We have some room for improvement here.
 More on this below.

 What agents especially like about Deepdesk is that they don’t have to keep typing the same thing all the time, say 84 of the respondents.
-Deepdesk autocomplete also radically decreases the amount of typo’s, something that almost a quarter of the respondents highly appreciated.
-For reference, an agent on average deletes 15% of his written text.
+Deepdesk autocomplete also radically decreases the number of typos, something that almost a quarter of the respondents highly appreciated.
+For reference, an average agent deletes 15% of his written text.
 There's already great value in reducing typos.

 Faster?
 More than 60% say yes.

-Asked if they think Deepdesk speeds up conversations with customers, over 60% says they do.
+Asked if they think Deepdesk speeds up conversations with customers, over 60% say they do.
 And only a small percentage (less than 9%) doesn’t think so.

 Those subjective answers are supported by our data.
 On average, agents type twice as fast while using Deepdesk autocomplete and reply suggestions.